The Kano model: Critical to quality characteristics and VoC

 Dr. Noriaki Kano, a very astute student of Dr. Ishikawa, developed an interesting model to address the various ways in which Six Sigma practitioners could prioritize customer needs.
 This becomes particularly important when trying to rank the customer’s wants and desires in a logical fashion.

-The Practical Side to the Kano Model
+The practical side to the Kano model

 The Kano model is a tool that can be used to prioritize the Critical to Quality characteristics, as defined by the Voice of the Customer, which I will explain in greater detail below.
 The three categories identified by the Kano model are:

-• Must Be: The quality characteristic must be present or the customer will go elsewhere.
+• Must be: The quality characteristic must be present or the customer will go elsewhere.

 • Performance: The better we are at meeting these needs, the happier the customer is.